python/cpython/Doc/reference/expressions.rst

 other values are interpreted as true.
 User-defined objects can customize their truth value by providing a :meth:`__bool__` method.

-.. index:: operator: not
+.. index:: pair: operator; not

 The operator :keyword:`not` yields ``True`` if its argument is false, ``False`` otherwise.

-.. index:: operator: and
+.. index:: pair: operator; and

 The expression ``x and y`` first evaluates *x*; if *x* is false, its value is returned; otherwise, *y* is evaluated and the resulting value is returned.

-.. index:: operator: or
+.. index:: pair: operator; or

 The expression ``x or y`` first evaluates *x*; if *x* is true, its value is returned; otherwise, *y* is evaluated and the resulting value is returned.